-10.212A Applied Mathematics 3 - Numerical Analysis FL11⁄2T1⁄2
+10.212A Applied Mathematics 3 - Numerical Analysis F L11/2T1/2

-Prerequisites: 10.2112, 10.111A.
+Prereguisites: 10.2112, 10.111A.
 Excluded: 10.222A.

-Theory of Interpolation and approximation, using polynomials, splines, rational functions and Fourier methods.
-Numerical quadrature including Gaussian and Clenshaw-Curris rules, adaptive methods and methods for singular and oscillatory integrands.
+Introduction to the techniques required for the analysis of numerical methods.
+Theory of interpolation and approximation, using polynomials, splines, rational functions and Fourier methods.
+Numerical quadrature including Gaussian and Clenshaw-Curtis rules, adaptive methods and methods for singular and oscillatory integrands.
 Sets of linear equations and their numerical solution, matrix eigenvalue problems.
 Numerical solution of ordinary and partial differential equations, boundary value problems, introduction to finite element methods.